 Software developers design all aspects of various types of software.
 They may work in research, design, computer programming, or project management, and they’re often directed by a programming developer.

 The pay: If you’re looking for a high-paying work-from-home field, this is one to check out.
-BLS statistics show that the median pay for software developers in 2010 was $90,000, or $43.50 per hour.
-Also, this field is expected to grow much faster than average, so expect plenty of freelance and other work-from-home opportunities as a software developer.
+BLS statistics show that the median pay for software developers in 2017 was $103,560, or $49.79 per hour.
+Also, this field is expected to grow quickly, so expect plenty of freelance and other work-from-home opportunities as a software developer.

-Getting started: Many developers start out working in a traditional job, and then move to a work-from-home full-time position or a freelancing business.
-Blogs to check out include Joel on Software, Coding Horror, and Signal vs. Noise.
+Getting started: Many developers start out working in a traditional job and then move to a work-from-home full-time position or a freelancing business.
+Blogs to check out include Joel on Software and Coding Horror.

 6. Web developer

-Getting started: This Freelance Folder article outlines how to start a freelance web development business in six months, including how to market yourself.
-Blogs to check out include Web Development Blog, the David Walsh blog, and Position Absolute.
+Getting started: This Coding Dojo article outlines how to start a freelance web development, including how to market yourself.
+Blogs to check out include the David Walsh Blog, Six Revisions, and Smashing Magazine.